things to do in niagara on the lake

 For the longest time, I didn’t add this tip to this article because I wasn’t sure how the horses were treated – but I looked into it, and found out that they’re treated quite well; considered family, and they seem healthy and happy too.
 I personally am not into carriage rides, but if you’re looking for something special to do, then I think you’re supporting a good business.
 You can read about their horse care here.

-Niagara on the Lake is very bike-friendly.
-One time when I visited with a friend, we brought our bikes from home just so we could bike around.
+Niagara on the Lake has a lot of bike trails, and biking is a fun way to get around town.
+One time when I visited with a friend, we brought our bikes from home just so we could bike between the wineries and our bed and breakfast.

 Niagara River Recreation Trail